FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/technical-and-architectural-selection-criteria-of-ontology-lookup-services.md

 ## Main Objective

-This recipe provides guidance to make a  decision about feasibility of local deployment of offered open source ontology services software.
-By the expression ‘ontology lookup service’ we refer **to any type of application, standalone or Web-based, that enables the use of existing ontologies to support knowledge formalization and sharing, by fostering ontology-based descriptions of knowledge**.
-Tools useful to build, edit or maintain ontologies are not considered ontology lookup services and thus are out of the scope of this recipe.
+This recipe provides guidance on making a decision about the feasibility of a local deployment of existing open source ontology service software.
+By the expression **`"ontology lookup service"`**, we refer **to any type of application, standalone or Web-based, that enables the use of existing ontologies to support knowledge formalization and sharing, by fostering ontology-based descriptions of knowledge**.
+Therefore, tools useful to build, edit or maintain ontologies are not considered as ontology lookup services and thus are out of the scope of this document.

 The recipe will: